The Tale of Sweeney Todd

 The Tale of Sweeney Todd is a 1997 American crime-drama/horror television film directed by John Schlesinger and starring Ben Kingsley and Joanna Lumley.
 The teleplay by Peter Buckman was adapted from a story by Peter Shaw.
+Prior to broadcast, the film had its world premiere at the Hamptons International Film Festival in October 1997.
 It was broadcast in the United States by Showtime on April 19, 1998, and released on videotape in France the following month.
 It later was released as a feature film in select foreign markets.

 Plot

-Set in 18th Century London, the story focuses on Sweeney Todd (Ben Kingsley), a murderous barber whose business provides him with two profitable sidelines, the sale of his victims' jewelry and the disposal of their bodies to his mistress Mrs. Lovett (Joanna Lumley), who uses them to prepare meat pies for her unsuspecting clientele.
+Set in 18th century London, the story focuses on Sweeney Todd (Ben Kingsley), a murderous barber whose business provides him with two profitable sidelines: the sale of his victims' jewelry and the disposal of their bodies to his mistress Mrs. Lovett (Joanna Lumley), who uses them to prepare meat pies for her unsuspecting clientele.

-American Ben Carlyle (Campbell Scott) arrives in the city to track down wealthy diamond merchant Alfred Mannheim and $50,000 worth of diamonds he had sold to Carlyle's employers but failed to deliver.
-Mannheim's staff advises Carlyle that their boss disappeared without a trace weeks earlier, and he posts notices offering a reward for information leading to Mannheim's discovery.
+Ben Carlyle (Campbell Scott), a representative of an American jeweler, arrives in the city to track down wealthy diamond merchant Alfred Mannheim and $50,000 worth of diamonds he had sold to Carlyle's employers but failed to deliver on time.
+Mannheim's assistants inform Carlyle that their boss disappeared without a trace weeks earlier, and he posts notices offering a reward for information leading to Mannheim's discovery.

 Charlie (Sean Flanagan), a mute orphan who works as an assistant to Todd, recognizes Mannheim as a man the barber had shaved just prior to his disappearance.
-Realizing his dastardly deeds are in danger of being revealed, Todd imprisons the boy in his basement.

-Meanwhile, Carlyle is seeking the assistance of the corrupt local police and an amiable serving wench named Alice, who happens to be Todd's ward, with his quest.
-When his suspicions about the ingredients of Mrs. Lovett's pies are all but confirmed by a chemist, he hides himself in a burlap sack and has himself deposited in her pie shop cellar with a delivery of meat.
-There he makes a gruesome discovery that spurs him to confront Mrs. Lovett, who tries to kill him but is knocked out and left to hang on a meat rack.
-Shortly after, she is arrested.
+Todd finds out and imprisons the boy in his basement to silence him.
+Meanwhile, Carlyle seeks the assistance of local policemen and an amiable serving wench named Alice, who happens to be Todd's ward, with his quest.
+When his suspicions about the ingredients of Mrs. Lovett's pies are all but confirmed by a chemist, he sneaks inside by hiding in a burlap sack used for her flour delivery.
+Upon seeing human flesh being cut up for the next batch of pies, he manages to subdue Mrs. Lovett and ties her to a meat hook, before alerting the police so she will be arrested.

-Carlyle then heads over to the barber shop to confront Todd, who overpowers and binds him.
+Carlyle attempts to visit Todd's shop in disguise, but the barber is able to overpower him.
 As he prepares his instruments to torture Carlyle to death, he explains what led him to a life of murder and cannibalism.
-Charlie, who has managed to free himself from his shackles, stabs Todd in the back, killing him.
+Charlie, who has managed to free himself from his shackles, stabs Todd in the back and kills him.
 He then frees Carlyle, who sets the building on fire before escaping with the boy.
-Charlie gives Carlyle the keys to the safe.
+Finally, he obtains the keys to Mannheim's safe.